CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/technical-design/performance-requirements.md

 * **Data Caching:** Implement an effective caching strategy for frequently accessed data to minimize latency and improve response times.
 Specify cache sizes and eviction policies.

 **II.
-Energy Harvesting System Performance Requirements:**
+In Wheel Frictionless Maglev Energy Harvesting System Performance Requirements:**

 **1. Performance Goals:**

-* **Power Output:**  The pendulum-based energy harvesting system should generate a minimum average power of [Specify power in Watts] under average driving conditions.
-Target power output: [Specify target power in Watts].
+* **Power Output:**  The maglev-based energy harvesting system should generate a minimum average power of 120 Watts under average driving conditions.
+Target power output: 150 Watts at optimal conditions.
-* **Power Output Variability:** The standard deviation of the power output should be less than [Specify value in Watts] under varying driving conditions (speed, road surface).
+* **Power Output Variability:** The standard deviation of the power output should be less than 10 Watts under varying driving conditions (speed, road surface).
+* **Friction Reduction:** Achieve 95% reduction in mechanical friction compared to traditional bearing-based systems.
+* **Drag Coefficient:** Reduce aerodynamic and mechanical drag by 15% compared to conventional wheel systems.
+* **Levitation Stability:** Maintain stable magnetic levitation with gap variation less than ±0.5mm under normal operating conditions.

 **2. Response Time Requirements:**

-* **Pendulum Response:** The pendulum should respond to changes in wheel rotation within [Specify time in milliseconds].
+* **Maglev System Response:** The magnetic levitation control system should respond to disturbances and maintain stable levitation within 5 milliseconds.
+* **Magnetic Field Adjustment:** The system should adjust magnetic field strength in response to load changes within 10 milliseconds.

 **3. Throughput Expectations:**

-* **Energy Conversion:** The system should convert kinetic energy into electrical energy with a minimum efficiency of [Specify percentage].
+* **Energy Conversion:** The maglev system should convert kinetic energy into electrical energy with a minimum efficiency of 95% due to frictionless operation.
+* **Magnetic Field Efficiency:** The magnetic levitation system should operate with 98% efficiency in maintaining stable levitation.

 **4. Scalability Requirements:**

-* **Component Scalability:**  The design should allow for easy scaling of components (pendulum mass, generator size) to accommodate different vehicle sizes and power requirements.
+* **Component Scalability:**  The design should allow for easy scaling of components (magnet strength, rotor size, coil configuration) to accommodate different vehicle sizes and power requirements.
+* **Magnetic System Modularity:** The maglev system should be modular to allow for different wheel sizes and vehicle applications.

 **5. Resource Utilization:**